 Zenobia Doodnath...
-Before Arthur Mamoo died I visited him at Prince Albert Street mosque.
+I visited Arthur Mamoo at the Prince Albert St mosque.

 Shaffina Mohammed...
 Your Arthur Chacha gave me a Holy Quran for my wedding gift and that's the only Quran I still read today.
 I can't think of any other gift that I have had for 40 plus years.